 Most of our support goes to the people of Burma, where generations of children have endured military brutality and senseless persecution.
 While a number of ceasefires are now in place, thousands remain displaced and live in absolute poverty.

 Below is a map of south-eastern Burma and its border with Thailand.
-For a long time it has not been safe to work inside Burma and so we focused on the refugees that fled or were forced from their villages and in to Thailand.
-We principally support a number of organisations in the Thai town of Mae Sot to provide food, shelter, education and other opportunities to vulnerable children from Burma.
+For a long time it was not safe to work inside Burma and so we focused on the refugees that fled or were forced from their villages and in to Thailand, principally in the Thai town of Mae Sot.

 WHAT'S THE NEED?